microsoft/bedrock/docs/hld-to-manifest.md

 ## Deploy Manifest Generation Pipeline

 Deploy a manifest generation pipeline between the high level definition repo and the materialized manifests repo.
-Assuming you have configured `spk`, you can run this without flag parameters from your HLD repo root:
+Assuming you have configured `bedrock`, you can run this without flag parameters from your HLD repo root:

 ```
-$ spk hld install-manifest-pipeline
+$ bedrock hld install-manifest-pipeline
 ```

 You can view the newly created pipeline in your Azure DevOps project: